ZONESTAR3D/Z9/Z9V5/Z9V5-MK6/2.Operation/Advance_Features.md

 1. If you're sure that the filament is enough, do not pass the filament through the **Filament Run Out Sensor**.
 ![](./Advance_Features/FROD_NoFilament.png)
 2. The printing pause may cause some obvious defects on the prints.
-3. If you need to use the Filament run out detect function, you should insert fine wires on all 4 sensors.
+3. If you need to use the Filament run out detect function, you should insert filaments on all 4 sensors.
 If you do not actually use 4 filaments when printing, you can cut a small segment of filaments and insert it into the shortage detection sensor.
 As shown in the following figure:
 ![](./Advance_Features/FROD_dummy.png)

 -----